MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-vm-create-portal-quickstart.md

 1. Select **Azure SQL** in the left-hand menu of the Azure portal.
 If **Azure SQL** is not in the list, select **All services**, then type *Azure SQL* in the search box.
 1. Select **+Add** to open the **Select SQL deployment option** page.
 You can view additional information by selecting **Show details** on the **SQL virtual machines** tile.
-1. Select one of the versions labeled **Free SQL Server License...** from the dropdown.
+1. For conventional SQL Server VMs, select one of the versions labeled **Free SQL Server License...** from the drop-down.
+For confidential VMs, choose the `SQL Server 2019 Enterprise on Windows Server 2022 Database Engine Only` image from the drop-down.

    ![Screenshot that shows where you select the Free SQL Server License: SQL Server 2017 Developer on Windows Server 2016 image.](./media/sql-vm-create-portal-quickstart/select-sql-2017-vm-image.png)